 Examples of phishing attempts

-Some examples of phishing attempts that have been sent to my college email address include:
+Some examples of phishing attempts that have been sent to my college email address and blog email include:

 - Someone posing as a university faculty member to get my student identification number